CS-LNU-Learning-Objectives/the-node-plattform/npm.md

 # The Node Package Manager (NPM)
-NPM is the tool that help us to install, organize and use node modules/packages.
+Most of the modern programming languages have some kind of a package manager.
+For javascript/Node that is npm, the node package manager.
+Npm is bundle with node and should be installed when you install node.
+NPM is the tool that help us to install, organize and use node packages.
 That could be modules developed by you or by other developers and that is available through the npm register.
-The npm register is a global service where developers contribute with modules that you can use in your programs.
+The npm register is a global service where developers contribute with modules that you can use in your programs.Remember, small core, many and small modules/packages.

 This text will focus on the use of npm when you develop new programs and not how you publish your own modules.
+This is not a complete guide so be prepared to seek information in the documentation.

 ## Understand the npm cli
 When you installed node.js you also should have installed the npm program which let you write npm commands.
 Open up your terminal window and write: